gogins/csound-extended/README.md

 ## Building

+Currently, the only supported operating systems are Linux and Android.
+The code is generally "cross-platform" in nature and this build system could in the future be adapted to build for Windows or OS X.

 This build is highly automated.
-All dependencies are local.
-All dependenceies are fetched automatically.
-All targets are built for release with debug information.
+Many dependencies are local.
+All dependencies are fetched automatically.
+Most targets are built for release with debug information.
 There are few (ideally, no) configuration options.

 To build on Linux:

-1. Change to the `dependencies` directory.
+1. Change to the root directory of the repository.

-2. Execute `./update-dependencies`.
+2. Execute `bash update-dependencies.sh`.
 Do this periodically or whenever you think a dependency has changed.

-3. Change to the `build-linux` directory (create it if it doesn't exist).

-4. Execute `cmake ..`.

-6. Execute `make`.
-The build produces local binaries, some Debian packages, and a signed Csound for Android .apk.
+3. Execute `bash build-linux.sh."
+For each target, the build produces a local installation, some archives, and a Debian package.

-7. Execute `sudo make install`.
-This installs the Debian packages.
+4. If you want a system installation, execute `install-linux.sh`.
+This installs all of the Debian packages.

+5. To make clean, execute `clean-linux.sh`.
+This simply deletes all contents of the build directory.

 Building for Android is similar.